dancornutt/Porsche944/07K_Swap.md

 ### Flywheel

 The Aluminum flywheel was sourced from BBG.
-We aren't going with the 8 bolt TTRS forged crank so the stock 07k 6 bolt flyweel was used.
+We aren't going with the 8 bolt TTRS forged crank so the stock 07k 6 bolt flywheel was used.
 - SPEC 02M aluminum flywheel (SV81A)

 To give a little extra insurance, ARP crank bolts are to be used.
 ARP p/n: 1512801 appears to be the correct fasteners for this application.